 - Have a quiet meal at one of several eating establishments either in the rainforest or on the beach.

 Have you seen all those beautiful photographs of kangaroos and wallabies on a beach at dawn?
-Well chances are those were taken at Cape Hillsborough!
+Chances are they were taken at Cape Hillsborough!

-Cape Hillsborough is approximately a 30 minute drive from Mackay in Northern Queensland and if you are heading up the coast make a stop – you won’t regret it!
-Make sure that you are at the beach at dawn – the kangaroos and wallabies leave the beach shortly after sunrise so you don’t want to arrive just to see them hopping away!
-Be careful driving in the park at this time as there is the possibility you will come across kangaroos bounding across the road in front of you!
+It is important that you are at the beach at dawn.
+The kangaroos and wallabies leave the beach shortly after sunrise so you don’t want to arrive just to see them hopping away.
+Also be careful driving in the park at this time as there is the possibility you will come across kangaroos bounding across the road in front of you!

-Keep you distance from the animals on the beach and don’t stand between them and the bush.
-Its one of the most special experiences of my life so do try to go!
+Make sure to keep your distance from the animals on the beach and don’t stand between them and the bush.

 The Sunshine Coast Hinterland may not have the wow-factor that other Queensland locations offer but it’s a seriously charming spot for a weekend away.
 It’s within an hour from Brisbane, making it an easily accessible corner of southeast Queensland.